ivobeerens-nl/blog/content/blog/2018/05/configure-vm-autostart-in-the-esxi-embedded-host-client/index.md

   - "esxi-2"
   - "VMware"
 author: Ivo Beerens
+url: /2018/05/01/configure-vm-autostart-in-the-esxi-embedded-host-client/
 ---

+For a standalone ESXi host I manage the host with the ESXi Embedded Host Client (HTML client).
+So no vCenter Server is used to manage this host.
+The standalone ESXi host is 24×7 up and running and has some critical infrastructure VMs for my lab and home environment.
+The critical VMs are automatically powered-on when when the ESXi host is booted with the autostart option in the host client.

 In the latest versions of the Host Client (In vSphere 6.7 version 1.25 is included that already contains the autostart improvements) the autostart configuration is greatly improved what result in an easier configuration of autostart. if you are on vSphere 6.0 or 6.5 I suggest to upgrade to the latest ESXi Embedded Host Client before configuring autostart.